5 Reasons You Need Electrolytes + Easy Electrolyte Drinks

 If you’re not sure how much sodium is right for you, consult your health care practitioner.

 Potassium is widely available in whole, unprocessed foods.
 Fruits, vegetables, nuts, beans, and dairy are all very beneficial sources.
 It’s little realized that meat is also a beneficial source of potassium.
 Although potassium deficiency is rare, healthy potassium levels are on the decline.
 This is due to lower amounts found in today’s animal and plant foods and the displacement of potassium-rich foods from a diet high in processed foods.
-The recommended intake of potassium is 2,600 mg per day for adult females and 3,400 mg per day for males.
-(10,11,12)
+The recommended daily intake of potassium is 4,700 mg for adults and children aged four and older.
+(3, 10,11,12)

 75% of Americans do not get enough magnesium in their diet.

-It’s estimated that three-quarters of Americans do not meet the current magnesium recommendations of 310 to 320 mg for women and 400 to 420 mg for men.
-This is due to the declining mineral content in fresh, whole foods and an increase of processed foods in the diet.
+It’s estimated that three-quarters of Americans do not meet the current magnesium recommendations of 420 mg for adults.
+(3) This is due to the declining mineral content in fresh, whole foods and an increase of processed foods in the diet.
 Additionally, dietary anti-nutrients such as the phytates in whole grains may bind to magnesium in the gut and inhibit absorption.
 Low intake, medical conditions, and food-medication interactions can interfere with magnesium adequacy as well.
 Beneficial sources of magnesium include leafy green vegetables, dark chocolate, fatty fish such as mackerel and salmon, avocados, bananas, nuts, seeds, legumes, and whole grains.
 (13, 14, 15)

 Dairy is our largest dietary source of calcium, however, leafy greens such as collards, turnip greens, and bok choy, fish with soft bones such as canned salmon, anchovies and sardines, and the soft ends of soup bones are all excellent, bioavailable sources.
 Many are not meeting calcium goals due to the displacing effect of an increased dietary intake of calcium-poor processed foods.
-Current calcium recommendations are 1,000 mg/day for women up to age 50 and men up to age 70, and 1,200 mg/day from then on.
-(16,17)
+Current calcium recommendations are 1,300 mg/day for adults, including pregnant and lactating women.(3, 16,17)

 Phosphorus & Bicarbonate